Deterministic error bounds for kernel-based learning techniques under bounded noise: Crafting models

 To tackle the approximation problem in the presence of measurement noise, a compromise between fitting the data and rejecting uninformative fluctuations has to be found.
 One of the most standard tools used to achieve this balance is kernel ridge regression (KRR), in which the unconstrained problem

 is solved, yielding the KRR model $s^\ast$.
 In \eqref{eq.krr}, the regularization weight $\lambda \in \mathbb{R}_{\geq0}$ dictates the aforementioned balance: $\lambda=0$ produces a plain interpolant due to our assumptions on $k$ and $D$, whereas increasing values of $\lambda$ lead to a surrogate model that fits the dataset while avoiding abrupt variations.
+See \cite{scandella2020note} for a recent study on the numerical properties of the problem.

 Thanks to the representer theorem, this infinite-dimensional functional problem over $\mathcal{H}$ can be recast as an equivalent finite-dimensional one (see the pivotal work \cite{scholkopf2001generalized}, and \cite{diwale2018generalized} for a recent generalization).
 A closed-form solution for \eqref{eq.krr} can then be obtained through this reformulation and is given by (see e.g. \cite[Thm.~3.4]{kanagawa2018gaussian})